Sure, cool cafes cover hipster areas like Tiong Bahru.

 9 One-North Gateway, One-North Residences, #01-51, 138643

 Nestled inside Bukit Timah Plaza (yes, that tiny mall on Bukit Timah Road) Boyle’s Coffee Cafe is an artoisanal coffee boutique.
 The focus is entirely on coffee and there’s plenty of latte varieties to keep you going back for more.
 Think good ole regular lattes to cold brew nitro coffee.
-It’s just beside Rise & Grind Cafe, so you can finish whatever little shopping you have at athe mall, grab some brunch and finish it off with some artisanal coffee.
+It’s just beside Rise & Grind Cafe, so you can finish whatever little shopping you have at at the mall, grab some brunch and finish it off with some artisanal coffee.
 Sounds like a perfect weekend to us.

 L1-CS1 Bukit Timah Plaza, 58899621